Family Estrangement: A Therapist’s Guide for Women Who Made an Impossible Choice

 What actually drives a person to estrange from their family?
 This is where the research is both validating and nuanced.

 Kristina Scharp, PhD, professor of communication at the University of Washington, has spent years studying family estrangement from the adult child’s perspective.
-Her findings consistently identify the following as primary reasons adults distance themselves from parents: abuse (physical, emotional, sexual), substance misuse, feeling unsupported or controlled, differing values — particularly around sexuality, religion, or life choices — and toxic family systems marked by scapegoating, triangulation, and emotional volatility.
+Her findings consistently identify the following as primary reasons adults distance themselves from parents: abuse (physical, emotional, sexual), substance misuse, feeling unsupported or controlled, differing values.
+Particularly around sexuality, religion, or life choices.
+And toxic family systems marked by scapegoating, triangulation, and emotional volatility.

 The “too much” problem.
-Many driven women were labeled — implicitly or explicitly — as “too much” within their families.
+Many driven women were labeled.
+Implicitly or explicitly.
+As “too much” within their families.
 Too independent.
 Too opinionated.
 Too successful in ways that threatened the family equilibrium.
 When your ambition or autonomy is consistently punished by the people who are supposed to love you unconditionally, staying in the relationship means shrinking yourself.
 Estrangement, for many of these women, is a refusal to keep shrinking.

-The witness problem.
-Ambitious women who’ve built significant external lives often find that returning home means encountering a family that refuses to see who they’ve become.
+The witness problem. driven women who’ve built significant external lives often find that returning home means encountering a family that refuses to see who they’ve become.
 Parents who still relate to them as the child who needs managing.
 Siblings who treat success with resentment.
 Family gatherings where their accomplishments are minimized, their partners questioned, their choices relitigated.
 The choice becomes: show up and be unseen, or stop showing up.

 “The attempt to impose secrecy and silence on survivors is the most common means by which abusive systems perpetuate themselves.
 Survivors are told that their memories are false, their perceptions distorted, and their feelings inappropriate.
 The result is a profound confusion about what is real.”

-This dynamic — the family’s insistence that the estranging adult is the problem, that their perceptions are distorted, that they’re being dramatic or ungrateful — is one of the most painful aspects of estrangement.
+This dynamic.
+The family’s insistence that the estranging adult is the problem, that their perceptions are distorted, that they’re being dramatic or ungrateful.
+Is one of the most painful aspects of estrangement.
 The very system that caused the harm is often the system loudest in claiming the harm isn’t real.

 It’s also worth naming what estrangement is not driven by, according to the research.
 Scharp’s data consistently challenge the cultural myth that adult children estrange from parents over trivial slights, entitlement, or the influence of therapists who encourage “cutting off.”
 The vast majority of estranged adults report concrete, sustained, serious relationship harm as the impetus.
-The “ungrateful child” narrative — so culturally prevalent — is almost universally contradicted by the data.
+The “ungrateful child” narrative.
+So culturally prevalent.
+Is almost universally contradicted by the data.

 Annie Wright, LMFT